 |

-Girl Made of Stars by Ashley Herring Blake Torn between loyalties when her beloved twin brother is accused of sexual assault by her friend, Mara is forced to confront feelings about her family, her sense of right and wrong, past trauma, and the future with her girlfriend.
+Girl Made of Stars by Ashley Herring Blake Mara, torn between loyalties when her friend accuses her beloved twin brother of sexual assault, is forced to confront feelings about her family, her sense of right and wrong, past trauma, and the future with her girlfriend.
 TEEN REALISTIC BLAKE ASHLEY

 |